CENG501-Projects/CENG501-Fall2024/DurmazYalcin/Readme.md

 ![Events Camera](https://github.com/CENG501-Projects/CENG501-Fall2024/blob/main/DurmazYalcin/Figures/output.gif)

-The image above depicts a traditional image frame on the left, while the middle panel shows accumulated events over time.
+The gifs above depicts traditional image frames on the left, while the middle panels shows accumulated events over time, MVSEC on the top, and the DSEC at the bottom.
 In the middle panel, blue represents positive polarity (increased intensity), and red represents negative polarity (decreased intensity).
 The rightmost panel, on the other hand, illustrates the optical flow.

 The motion of each pixel between two successive images is referred to as dense optical flow.
 This information is crucial for numerous downstream tasks, including Simultaneous Localization and Mapping (SLAM) and odometry, where understanding motion dynamics is fundamental.
 While optical flow estimation from conventional image frames has been extensively studied and significantly advanced over the years, estimating optical flow from event-based cameras remains a challenging and less explored area due to the fundamentally different data representation and asynchronous nature of event streams.